mllibs/mllibs/reference/docs/markdown/modules/adding.md

 ## Module Components File

-Module activation functions are grouped together in a class format, here is an example module, `sample`, which contains
+Module activation functions are grouped together in a class format.
+Here is an example module, `sample`, which contains an activation function `function`

+### class inheritance

+Modules can inherent any class, however as a minimum, it must always inherent the `nlpi` class

+### activation functions

+Activation functions require only a single argument, `args:dict` aside from `self`

 ```python
 # sample module class structure